-5. Beyond the human toll, the pandemic has had a devastating impact on the economies of the state of New York, causing widespread physical losses, property damage and loss for many businesses, including Plaintiff's.
-Because of the pandemic, Plaintiff was prevented from conducting normal business operations and deprived of the use of its business premise.
-Even when permitted to open, as a result of the spread of COVID-19, Plaintiff was unable to operate their business locations without substantial physical alterations and other protective measures.
-Further, the presence of COVID-19 and SARS-CoV-2 within Plaintiff's insured properties also caused direct physical loss of or damage to properties (or both) by transforming the properties from usable and safe into properties that are unsatisfactory and prohibited for use, uninhabitable, unfit for their intended function, and extremely dangerous and potentially deadly for humans.

-6. SARS-CoV-2 and COVID-19 caused direct physical loss of or damage to the properties (or both) throughout the locale where Plaintiff's business operations are based, including to Plaintiff's covered business and surrounding properties, by altering the physical conditions of the properties so that they were no longer safe or fit for occupancy or use, and/or permitted to be used.
+- 5. Beyond the human toll, the pandemic has had a devastating impact on the economies of the states where Plaintiff's business operations are located, causing widespread physical losses, property damage and loss for many businesses, including Plaintiff's.
+As a result of the pandemic, Plaintiff has been prevented from conducting normal business operations and deprived of the use of its business premises.
+Even when permitted to open, as a result of the spread of COVID-19, Plaintiff was unable to operate and its business locations were unusable for over one year without substantial physical alterations and other protective measures.
+Further, the presence of COVID-19 and SARS-CoV-2 within Plaintiff's insured properties also caused direct physical loss of or damage to properties (or both) by transforming the properties from usable and safe into properties that are unsatisfactory and prohibited for use, uninhabitable, unfit for their intended function, and extremely dangerous and potentially deadly for humans. - 6.
+SARS-CoV-2 and COVID-19 caused direct physical loss of or damage to the properties (or both) throughout the locales where Plaintiff's business operations are based, including to Plaintiff's covered business and surrounding properties, by altering the physical conditions of the properties so that they were no longer safe or fit for occupancy or use, and/or permitted to be used.
 Specifically, SARS-CoV-2 attaches itself to surfaces and properties, thereby producing physical change in the condition of the surfaces and properties-from safe and touchable to unsafe and deadly.
-SARS-CoV-2 and COVID-19 also physically alter and damage the air within buildings such that the air is no longer safe to breathe.

-7. It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
+SARS-CoV-2 and COVID-19 also physically alter and damage the air within buildings such that the air is no longer safe to breathe. - 7.
+It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
 This was true for mold, odors, smoke, fumes, and asbestos fibers that triggered coverage in other cases and the same is true here.
 That is especially significant when it comes to business interruption losses, where even modest impacts to property lead to covered losses.
 The coronavirus can be disinfected or cleaned, but it still causes a distinct and demonstrable alteration to property.
 That is what has triggered coverage for Plaintiff's significant losses here.